isovector/certainty-by-construction/src/book/3-proofs.lagda.md

     five = ∣ ∣ ∣ ∣ ∣ zero
 ```

-The presence of `zero` here is unfortunate, but necessary.
+The presence of `ctor:zero` here is unfortunate, but necessary.
 When nesting
 operators like this, we always need some sort of *terminal* in
 order to tell Agda we're done this expression.
 Therefore, we will never be able
 to write "true" tick marks which are merely to be counted.
 However, we can
-lessen the ugliness by introducing some different syntax for `zero`, as in:
+lessen the ugliness by introducing some different syntax for `ctor:zero`, as in:

 ```agda
     □ : ℕ